When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 What many people fail to consider is that the four positions listed above are necessary for any business, even if one person is wearing all of the hats.
 Not only are they necessary, but they can’t not be done: they’re either done well or done poorly.

-Throughout this piece, I’ll use CEO, COO, CMO, and CFO to illustrate which hat or domain is at play.
-Bigger businesses may have people dedicated to these positions, but if you’re in a microbusiness, you should read this as you with a different hat on.
+Throughout this piece, I'll use CEO, COO, CGO, and CFO to illustrate which hat or domain is at play.
+Bigger businesses may have people dedicated to these positions, but if you're in a microbusiness, you should read this as you — just switch out your hat.

 Let’s handle each dimension in turn.